 Painting and Drywall: Your cabinet installer will exercise the utmost care while installing your cabinetry, however, you may need to perform minor paint touch-ups and drywall repairs after installation is complete.
 The final coat of paint should be applied after the cabinet and countertop installation is complete so the paint is not damaged.

 Working Space: Be sure to leave as much space as possible for our installer to work in your home.

 Appliances, Materials & Furniture: Existing cabinets, as well as appliances, furniture and extra construction material, must be removed from the room prior to cabinet installation.

-Plumbing and Electrical: Because Certified Cabinet Installers are not certified to perform plumbing or electrical tasks for liability reasons, it is imperative that you contract the appropriately trained tradespeople, should work in these areas be required.
+Plumbing and Electrical: Because Certified Cabinet Installers are not certified to perform plumbing or electrical tasks for liability reasons, it is imperative that you contact the appropriately trained tradespeople, who should work in these areas be required.